Samana, India: Places to visit

 It is a charitable center and home for mentally retarded, handicapped and elderly helpless people.
-It was started by Dr. Hari Chand.
+It was started by Hari Chand.
 It is being operated by the blessings of respected Hari Chand and handling by committee of reputed people of Samana.
 It is managed by Sh.
-Inderjit Dawar for more than a period of 51 years as a successor of Dr. Hari chand without accepting any serving fees of his duty.
+Inderjit Dawar for more than a period of 51 years as a successor of Hari chand without accepting any serving fees of his duty.
 It is run by the donations from generous people of local town, adjacent villages and abroad.